DataStewardBonn/test-repository/README.md

 ## Owner

 The projected is managed by the Data Steward of the University of Bonn.
-You can contect the Data Steward via mail by [poensgen@ins.uni-bonn.de](mailto:poensgen@ins.uni-bonn.de).